 The core purpose of a business website is to attract people and convert them into customers.
 Everything about the design of the website needs to be geared to that purpose.
 And designing a familiar and comfortable E-Commerce experience is that basis of that conversion.

-Every previous benefit on this list has been building to this point.
+Every previous benefit on this list has been built to this point.
 Having a custom website will draw more potential customers to your site, provide a better customer experience once they’re there, save time and improve efficiencies by automating functionalities, and ultimately convert more visitors into business.

 That’s why it’s wise to view your website as an investment rather than an expense.
 A powerful website will pay itself off many times over by working for you to generate new business.

-A custom theme will cost considerably more than the off the rack template you might have previously purchased.
+A custom theme will cost considerably more than the off-the-rack template you might have previously purchased.
 Custom theme design prices will be based primarily on two factors:

 #1: The expertise of the agency/freelancer you choose.

-Agency/Freelancer expertise, is perhaps the most important of those variables.
+Agency/Freelancer expertise is perhaps the most important of those variables.

 Typically a highly reputable Agency is going to cost considerably more than an individual freelancer.

-You will need to choose a Partner that’s right for your project.
+You will need to choose a partner that’s right for your project.

 #2: The complexity of design + scope of the project you wish to implement.